zienit/try-monad-kotlin/README.md

 Inside the function some specific things happen.
 If a programming language is found, it is wrapped inside an instance of (inner) class Try.Success.
-The convenience extension .succes() does just that.
+The convenience extension function .succes() does just that.
 If we do not find a language, we create an instance of NoSuchElementException and wrap it inside an instance of Try.Failure.

 Lets write a little test for findLanguage: